Allopurinol: 7 things you should know

 - Occasionally may cause drowsiness.
 Affected people should not drive or operate machinery.

-- May interact with a number of different drugs including mercaptopurine and azathioprine (the dosage of these two drugs needs to be reduced to approximately one-third to one-fourth of their normal dosage).
+- May interact with several different drugs including mercaptopurine and azathioprine (the dosage of these two drugs needs to be reduced to approximately one-third to one-fourth of their normal dosage).

 - Rarely, may cause reversible liver damage or elevations in liver enzymes.
 Monitoring is necessary for people with pre-existing liver disease and an investigation into the functioning of the liver should be conducted if symptoms such as weight loss or itchy skin develop.